florianwirth/PointAtMe/README.md

 ## Citation

-If you are using PointAtMe for scientific research, we would be pleased if you cite our publication:
+If you are using PointAtMe for for research, we would be pleased if you cite our publication:
 ```latex
 @inproceedings{,
   title     = {PointAtMe: Efficient 3D Point Cloud Labeling in Virtual Reality},